 2. Duty to promote the success of the company

-You may wonder why this duty has to be included in legislation - of course, you will be focused on promoting your company!
+You may wonder why this duty has to be included in legislation - of course, you’ll be focused on promoting your company!
 However, section 172 requires you to act in good faith when exercising this duty.
-Therefore, when making any important decisions in your role of director, you must consider a range of factors, including:
+Therefore, when making any important decisions in your role as director, you must consider a range of factors, including:

 3. Duty to exercise independent judgment

 As a company director, you cannot delegate your decision-making powers.
 Furthermore, you need to protect yourself from the influence of others when it comes to making choices.
-You can seek advice on a particular matter, but you must always rely on your own judgments to draw conclusions.
+You can seek advice on a particular matter but must always rely on your judgments to conclude.